 Chesapeake Bay 2019 Report Card Released

 The University of Maryland’s Center for Environmental Science has released its annual Chesapeake Bay Report Card for 2019.
 Data and scoring is available by both indicator (dissolved oxygen, nitrogen, phosphorous, turbidity, etc) and region for the entire Bay Watershed.
+The report card is available here.

 Emerging organic contaminant levels greatly influenced by stream flows, seasons